Any recipe will taste absolutely delicious with Mixed Herbs!

 Nothing saves the day better than sage!

 Sage combines peppery and citrusy flavors and fragrances.
-It may also have hints of mind and lemon, which makes it great for sausages and chicken stuffings.
+It may also have hints of mind and lemon, which makes it great for sausages, meat, fish, and chicken stuffings.

 Tarragon